 Those who are injured in motor vehicle accidents when they are on the job are supposed to be covered by workers’ compensation benefits.

 However, many workers who are permanently injured or disabled as a result of on-the-job vehicle accidents struggle to receive the car accident workers compensation benefits they need and rightfully deserve.

-The ODG Law Group offers a knowledgable and experienced workers’ compensation assistance that helps injured workers and their families seek fair and full compensation for their losses.
-Call us at 818-230-2428 to find out how we can help you.
+The ODG Law Group offers a knowledgeable and experienced workers comp lawyer that helps injured workers and their families seek fair and full compensation for their losses.
+Call us at (818) 230-2428 to find out how we can help you.

 When you are injured in an on-the-job vehicle accident, the steps you might take in the aftermath are very similar to what you might do after a car accident when you are not on the job.

 When a car accident occurs, the law requires you to stop, remain at the scene of the accident, wait for authorities to arrive and try to assist injured victims at the scene.

 If you have been injured, it is important to stay where you are and allow emergency personnel to treat you and transport you to an emergency room or hospital if necessary.
 Get prompt medical care for your injuries.

 If you have been injured we recommend that you view our guide Tips on What To Do If You Have Been Injured for additional information and resources.

 If you are able, it is very important to gather as much evidence as possible from the scene of the crash.
 Get a lot of photos even if it’s on your cell phone including your and others’ injuries, the position of the vehicles, the roadway conditions, damage to your vehicle and other vehicles, etc.